zuozhenggh/learning-library/data-management-library/goldengate/migrate-postgre-atp/prepare-target/prepare-target.md

 ## **Step 3**: Enable GGADMIN

 1. Now let's unlock and change the password for Oracle GoldenGate user (ggadmin) in the Autonomous Database.
-Enable GGADMIN by running the following query:
+Enable GGADMIN by running the following query.

 	```
 	<copy>